Tag Archive: Pyramid Energy

 • Wellington Rocks: 85 Bishops’s Down: A mysterious and enigmatic place, not neccesarly what it seems.
 It is said it was originally a stone -age settlement but it’s history goes back much further.
 A saying goes that whoever touches the rocks, so to embrace, will truly know it’s meaning and purpose… These day families use it as a picnic site, with many hours spent clamboring over the rocks by the children, unaware of it’s mysterious history.
 Certainly an aspect of ‘hidden histories’ at play here.

-Day three: Thursday 25th November 2022: Eurotunnel and into Rural France: We left our cosy Oast House early in the morning and headed of to the Channel Tunnel at Dover, Kent.
+Day three: Friday 25th November 2022: Eurotunnel and into Rural France: We left our cosy Oast House early in the morning and headed of to the Channel Tunnel at Dover, Kent.
 Although we made good time, a train had sadly broken down in the tunnel causing long delays, it was a gorgeous sunny day though and despite the delay, spirits were high and not dampened.
 Always time for a bit of of people watching while waiting, and the Eurotunnel itself is very well-laid out and profesionally managed with safety a priority.
 A couple of visits in France needed to be cancelled, for a very long journey lie ahead of us.
 While waiting we had our first taste of a ‘time-line glitch’ aka ‘Matrix Style!
 We were to experience more than one of these ‘encounters’ on this Quest.

 Day five: Sunday 27th November 2022:

 • Eglise Saint -Henri et Saint-Ursin de Bourges Church: 10 Av Marcel Haegelen: As it was a Sunday, there was a service going on when we arrived, so we joined the congregation and waited paitently for our chance to look around, albeit amidst some strange looks.
-The church although on a busy main road is set in some pretty grounds and was built on much older sites.
+The church although on a busy main road is set in some pretty grounds and was built upon much older sites.
 A Keystone Church: The Grail rested here for eight years from 29 AD-37 AD, before travelling to Glastonbury, England.
 Ancestry line: King Clovis 1 of France 25/12/465 (Marne, Loire-Atlantique, France) – 27/11/511 (St Pierre, Paris, France) (49x GGF).
 Afterwards we had an interesting walk around the older part of Bourges, where there are some very interesting and photogenic old buildings, and of course the beautiful cathedral whch we strolled around, but did not go in.

-A two night stay in the hillsides of Frolois in Burgundy
+A two night stay in the hillsides of Frolois in Burgundy at 1 Rue Du Bourg, Venarey-les-Laumes, Cote d’Or.

 Day six: Monday 28th November 2022: